 The truth is that there is no TEFL/TESOL/CELTA certificate that is accepted or recognized at every school.
+There is a vast number of schools out there and each school can have their own individual preferences and qualifications aside from what is legally required to teach English in that country.
 Just because you have a CELTA certificate (a reputable TEFL certificate) doesn't guarantee anything.
 There are schools out there that will require you to be a licensed teacher in your home country.

 Some examples of these schools are public schools in Taiwan, UAE, Dubai and most international schools across the globe.
 To teach English in these schools you need to be a licensed teacher.
 Aside from that each school has it's own requirements.
 To legally teach (get a work visa) in Taiwan, China, Korea and Japan you do not need a TEFL/TESOL/CELTA certificate.
 That being said some schools can require them and some employers can prefer them and almost all schools prefer experience.

 Now back to the question.
 Who will accept my TEFL course?
 Will it be recognized?
 As mentioned above there is no guarantee because you are talking about such a large pool of schools and employers.
 There are thousands of private language schools and public schools just in Eastern Asia.
 And there is only a small percentage of schools that will care about the TEFL/TESOL/CELTA course that you took.

 What's a factor and how much they care about it

 Now out of that small percentage here are some things that they will care about.
 This is based on my experience living and teaching in Eastern Asia.
 This refers to employers and ESL schools in China, Korea, Taiwan and Japan:

 - The hours - More hours are more valuable.
 My estimate in the big picture is that 10% of the total job pool will care about this factor.